 Every year, all students and employees of Canyons School District are instructed in the responsible use of technological devices, the District network, and online etiquette.
 In order to use the District’s computing devices and gain access to its computer network, students and employees are required each year to sign an acceptable use agreement.
 This documents the users’ understanding of, and willingness to comply with district policies as outlined therein.
 Access to school and district networks and digital resources is a privilege.
 Any user who is found to be in violation of the District’s technology guidelines or agreements is subject to Canyons School District disciplinary policies.

 The filtering system offers some flexibility to set different rules for elementary, middle and high schools based on the age-appropriateness of the content and the educational needs of each grade level.
 The filter works by categorizing known Internet content and then allowing us to block inappropriate categories such as pornography, social networking, gambling, weapons, adult content, gaming, etc. Safe search settings also work for Google images.
+The restrictions placed on CSD Chromebooks work no matter where the device is being used — at home, on campus, or elsewhere.

 Canyons District’s network is segmented into several separate sub-networks, which aid in performance and security.
-Staff using school- or district-provided devices will be placed on a sub-network, which provides them with different access rights and privileges than afforded by the student network for students using school- or district-provided devices.
+Staff using school- or District-provided devices will be placed on a sub-network, which provides them with different access rights and privileges than afforded by the student network for students using school- or district-provided devices.
 While on CSD property, all users of a personal device — such as a smartphone, laptop or tablet — are directed to a different sub-network, the guest network, which has similar restrictions as the student network.

 Internet Safety & Digital Citizenship

-Canyons District principals, teachers and parents work together to create safe technology environments in schools and at home and instill in students a desire to be civil digital citizens as they navigate the internet.
+Canyons District principals, teachers and parents work together to create safe technology environments in schools and at home and instill in students a desire to be civil digital citizens as they navigate the Internet.

 ContentKeeper is our Web filter which blocks inappropriate material based on a URL database of more than a billion entries.
-CSD’s filter system also can customize lists to block or grant access to specific content.
-When a user attempts to visit a site, the policy for the user is checked before access is granted.

 CSD also has the ability to create districtwide “allow” and “block” lists.
 Allow lists help us to override the filter’s default settings to allow specific sites to be accessed.
 Block lists are used to override the filter default settings to block sites.
 We also can block and allow sites per school.
 In addition, searches for Google Images are directed to a filter called Safesearch.
 If the content is inappropriate, the user is not granted access.

-However, while the filters used by CSD mostly serve to prevent inadvertent exposure, we can’t guarantee that a determined user won’t ever be able to access inappropriate content.
+While the filters used by CSD mostly serve to prevent inadvertent exposure, we can’t guarantee that a determined user won’t ever be able to access inappropriate content.

 Elementary, middle and high schools, as well as the District Offices, each have separate and unique Internet filter settings.
 The settings tend to be more restrictive in elementary schools and filters become less stringent in secondary schools.
 They are least restrictive for employees.